Contron/Sharpknife/README.md

 # Sharpknife

-A C# library to assist with Windows Presentation Foundation desktop application development.
+A C# library to assist with general application development.
+The library is split up into three components for modularity, tailored for either desktop or console applications.

-Although I primarily use it as my own personal framework, it may be useful to others.
+# Components

-# Features
+## Sharpknife

-* Tailored for the Model-View-ViewModel (MVVM) pattern
+The core library, containing the required and shared classes.
+Provides a collection general utilities itself.

-* Classes for commands, notifications, and window management
+## Sharpknife.Desktop

-* Classes for persistence and utilities
+The desktop library, designed for WPF applications - containing classes for MVVM, along with utilities for commands, notifications, and window mangement.
+It also contains a few common views.

-# Getting started
+## Sharpknife.Console

-Check out the code in order to explore the features of the library - it's all fully documented.
+The console library, designed for console applications - containing classes for advanced output and argument parsing.